Workflows Rules in Salesforce

 Then, hit Save & Next.

-Step 5: A Workflow Action must be added in this step.
+Step 5: A Workflow Action must be added.
 Click on Do after choosing the desired action (in this case, New Email Alert) from the drop-down menu.

-Step 6: You will establish an email alert in this step.
+Step 6: You will set up an email alert.
 You must complete the following details to do so:

 - Description: This textbox needs to have the subject line of the email.